halon-extras/http-deliver/README.md

 ### smtpd-app.yaml

-Add a "fake" transport, with connection destiation 0.0.0.0 (but you can use retry delays and other features)
+Add a "placeholder" transport, with connection destiation 0.0.0.0 (this plugin will leverage retry delays and other queue features)

 ```
 transportgroups: